Powered by Coverage.com (NPN: 19966249)

 How Bankrate picked the best homeowners insurance companies

 Finding the right home insurance can be a challenge for first-time buyers and seasoned homeowners alike.
 Bankrate’s insurance editorial team is dedicated to bringing our readers the information they need to make educated decisions when shopping for home insurance.
-Our list of the best homeowners insurance companies includes a broad selection of providers with high customer satisfaction scores and financial strength ratings, which we leveraged into a Bankrate Score out of 5.0.
+Our list of the best homeowners insurance companies includes a broad selection of providers with high customer satisfaction scores and financial strength ratings, which we used to calculate our Bankrate Scores on a scale of 1.0 to 5.0.
 To make our list of best homeowners insurance companies, we chose carriers that:

-• Scored within at least 30 points of the segment average for customer satisfaction in the J.D.
-Power 2024 U.S. Home Insurance Study (for companies that were included)
+- Scored within at least 30 points of the segment average for customer satisfaction in the J.D.
+Power 2024 U.S. Property Claims Satisfaction Study (for companies that were included)

 Bankrate's trusted insurance industry expertise